kittinunf/ReaderK/README.md

 }
 ````

-And the concrete implementation like so
+And the concrete implementation like the following

 ```` Kotlin
 object Accounts : AccountService {